 Watch this YouTube video and be amazed at how your brain messes with what you see, as does this one

-After fiddling about with images a bit I realised your mind is pretty quick at spotting what is missing once it makes its mind up and doesn't seem to make up anything of its own, but that if the darken an image, or bits off it to a point of abstraction you brain starts to add its own bits back until it is satisfied the message to you makes sense.
+After fiddling about with images I realised your mind is pretty quick at spotting what is missing and doesn't seem to make up anything of its own, but that if you darken an image, or bits of it to a point of abstraction, you brain starts to add or interpret until it is satisfied the "message" to you makes sense.

 Try these